arindas/comprehending-linux/src/ch02-01-cpu-architecture.md

    The final result of the operation (from the ALU) or the data retrieved from memory is written back into the destination register in the Register File, making it available for future instructions.

+> This is the ideal pipeline execution.
+In reality the control unit may choose
+> to insert stalls or bypass register file to avoid data hazards.
+Refer to
+> recommeneded books for more info.

 <p style="margin-bottom:30px;"></p>